-Features and Functionality of Front End Servers, Instant Messaging, and Presence
+Features and functionality of Front End Servers, instant messaging, and presence in Lync Server 2013

 Front End Servers provide most Lync Server functionality.
 There are two editions available: Lync Server Enterprise Edition, which is designed primarily for larger organizations, and Lync Server Standard Edition, which is designed primarily for smaller organizations which want a smaller hardware investement and do not require high availability.
 Both editions support all Lync Server workloads including IM, presence, conferencing, and Enterprise Voice.